paloma-software/paloma-docs/install/shopify.md

 The script is now added, now you need to add a button.

 1. Go into the theme, and find the "Edit Code" option
-1. Find the liquid file that corresponds to the page you want to edit
+1. Find the liquid file that corresponds to the page you want to edit.
+For example, the `image-banner.liquid` file in the Sections folder controls how the main page's hero section is layed out.
 1. The simplest option is to just add a new button in wherever makes sense.
 The below code is what an example primary button might look like that will trigger the widget to open:

 ```